esmaeilyazdani/Windows-Server/DHCP/Create-Bulk-DHCP-Scopes(PowerShell-and-CSV-file)/Readme.txt

-How to use:

-According to Microsoft Learn instruction (which you can see in the following link), we have to provide some information about the scopes.
+According to the Microsoft Learn instructions (which you can find in the following link), we need to provide some information about the scopes.

 https://learn.microsoft.com/en-us/powershell/module/dhcpserver/add-dhcpserverv4scope?view=windowsserver2022-ps

    [-ComputerName <String>]
    [-StartRange] <IPAddress>